 They can easily win.

-Often our response to problems between others is “I’m not taking sides.”
-When it comes to abuse, to not side with a victim is to side with the abuser.
+Often our response to problems between others is “I’m not taking sides” or “I’m going to stay out of any drama”.
+When it comes to abuse, to not take a stand against the mistreatment of someone, is to side with the abuse.
 It’s often next to impossible for victims of covert abuse to prove how a narcissist is mistreating them.
 However, if we fail to protect victims because we buy into the narcissist’s Emmy award-winning display of spirituality, we will harm their victims, even if unintentionally.

 Many victims report that the wounds caused by a narcissist’s supporters can be as painful as the abuse itself.